chimera137/odoo-modbus-connector/README.md

 Odoo Module for Connecting Modbus Devices

 ## Overview
-This repository contains the modbus_connector module, a custom Odoo ERP add-on designed to facilitate direct and configurable communication with Modbus TCP/IP devices.
+This repository contains the `odoo-modbus-connector` module, a custom Odoo ERP add-on designed to facilitate direct and configurable communication with Modbus TCP/IP devices.
 It serves as a foundational component for integrating shop-floor Modbus-enabled hardware with Odoo's business applications, enabling real-time data acquisition from industrial machinery.
 This is a Third Party Module for Odoo ERP

 ## Features